-I love the time of year when the Strawberries are crowding the roadside stands.
-It’s hard not to pull over each and every time and just buy them all up.
 If you are anything like me, before you know it you have flats of strawberries taking up all the counter space in the kitchen.
 Then you wonder how you got here, and what to do with them all.
 That’s what this recipe is for!

 These little red beauties were meant for more than just dessert.
 When you pickle them, they can really become something special.
+You’ll be enjoying pickled strawberries in no time!

 With just a basic brine and some spices and seasonings, you can not only save an overabundance of strawberries from rot, but you can transform them into something that has many uses!
 Extra strawberries don’t have to be frozen or made into jam (though that is great too).

 Wherever I can, I am always looking for ways to reduce waste in my kitchen, and quick pickling strawberries is just one more way to achieve that.
-For another idea to reduce kitchen waste, my recipe for roasted carrots with carrot top pesto is a great one!
+For another idea to reduce kitchen waste, my roasted carrots with carrot top pesto is a great one!

 This recipe for pickled strawberries is easily doubled or more.
 All you need is enough ingredients and more jars.